 I think if you are healthy, the Arbonne Essentials shake is safe.
 I'm not aware of any odd side effects occurring from using the product.
 That said, talk to your doctor if any of this applies to you.

 Alfalfa might stimulate the immune system.
 This might be an issue for people who have autoimmune disorders.
 Alfalfa might also have an estrogen-like effect that may be an issue for women with hormone-sensitive cancers.
 When in doubt, speak to an oncologist for more insights on this.

 Speak to your doctor if you are pregnant or breastfeeding.
 Also, as a rule, it's wise to stop all supplements at least 2 weeks before surgery.

 Does Arbonne Essentials Work?

 Overall, I don't have a problem with Arbonne Essentials.
 It tastes OK, so if you like it, feel free to keep using it.
-If you are using it for weight loss, drinking one or two shakes day along with a snack and a healthy dinner, might help some people lose weight.
-But, does it do it better than other meal replacement shakes?
+If you are using it for weight loss, drinking one or two shakes a day, along with a snack and a healthy dinner, might help some people lose weight.
+But does it work better than other meal replacement shakes?
 I think at the end of the day, it all comes down to what you like to use.